 FACT: You will be responsible for your ongoing academic progression throughout your collegiate career!

-FACT: Collegiate athletes have an extra layer of care provided by their athletic departments through provided student/athlete counselors, mentors, tutors, and, if needed, study tables.
+FACT: Collegiate athletes often have an extra layer of care provided by their athletic departments through student/athlete counselors, mentors, tutors, and, if needed, required study tables.

-MYTH: You're the only player in your position being recruited and you've been told by the coach that you're guaranteed to get to play as a first year college student/athlete.
+MYTH: You're the only player in your position being recruited and you've been told by the coach that you're guaranteed to get to play as a Freshman.

 FACT: Coaches know they won't land every recruit.
-If a potential college team/program is well established and the Head Coach is not new, you will be one of several high school athletes playing the same position and graduating the same year who are in being recruited.
+If a potential college team/program is well established and the Head Coach is not new, you will be one of several high school athletes playing the same position and graduating the same year who are being recruited.
 Knowing where you rank on this list of recruits is one of the most important ways to know how serious the coach is in having you join their team.
-More to that point, any guarantee of playing time should be met with significant suspicion.

-FACT: Either the recruiting college coach is inexperienced, too hungry, and/or unethical by stating that you will be expected to do anything other than you will work hard,
+FACT: ANY guarantee of playing time should be met with significant suspicion.
+Either the recruiting college coach is inexperienced, too hungry, or unethical by stating that you will be expected to do anything other than the following:

+you will work hard,

-be expected to improve, provide value to your potential team, and
+be expected to improve,

+consistently provide value to your team, and

 challenge any upper class player for her/his position and playing time.

-As a College Transfer Admissions Specialist and Recruiter and College Volleyball Coach, Coach Powers also learned what questions parents SHOULD be asking...

-Questions Like:

-What is the average current family dollar contribution of students attending this university on this campus?

-What is the actual projected cost for our expected time period to be for tuition, room & board and fees?
-Plus annual inflationary costs during the total time spent here prior to graduation?

-What is the record of your transferability of credits to other institutions?

-What is your stated history of accepting credits from other institutions?

-Are your athletic scholarships guaranteed or renewable?
-If so, for how many years?

-For departmental or specialized scholarships, what criteria are used to determine their renewability each year?

-From your offered financial package - what amount is scholarship vs. grant vs. loan(s)?

-What fees are students responsible for, including books, parking, student activity fees, laboratory fees?

-As an athlete, can you meet the special graduation requirements for graduation?
-Things like: internships, travel abroad, specialty courses that conflict with your schedule, and more.

-In your declared area of study...Will the college catalogue change over the course of your college career thus forcing you into extra classes, even extra years of schooling?

 Our College Volleyball Recruiting clients work directly with Coach Powers, not a video database manager who doesn't know you.